Russian Roulette Origin, History and Perception in Popular Culture

 The origin of Russian Roulette, as you could tell by the name, is believed to have come from Tsarist Russia.
 The exact moment when it was conceived is unclear, however, it has to be in the time period between the 1850s when the number of revolver handguns in Russia rapidly increased and the 1920s, when adventurers in Russia first mentioned it in their accounts of the civil war.

 There is one thing, that we know for sure, however, and that is the origin of the term Russian Roulette.
 The game made its first public appearance in a short 1,600-word story, written by a Swiss author by the name of Georges Surdez.
 In 1937 it was published in the Collier’s Illustrated Weekly, one of the most prominent magazines at the time.
 Most of Surdez’s works were inspired by the numerous romantic tales of the French Foreign Legion that he read as a child.
-Since we are in the mood for roulettes, we can refer you to a less deadly and more enjoyable version – the online roulette games available on the sites of our best real cash online casino operators!
-You can also play online roulette for free using some of these top no deposit bonus casino promotions.
+Since we are in the mood for roulettes, we can refer you to a less deadly and more enjoyable version – the roulette game variants available on the sites of our top reviewed online roulette operators!

 ‘Russian Roulette’ made no exception and told the story of a young German recruit, who’s been trying to cover up the suicide of his Russian comrade.
 In a letter to his superior, he recounts being told a story about the game of Russian roulette.
 According to his deceased comrade, tsarist army officers used to practice this deadly form of gambling in 1917, during the last days of their involvement in the First World War.

 According to the narrative, the Russians would randomly pull out their revolvers, remove a single cartridge, spin the cylinder, point the gun at their head and pull the trigger.
 Sergeant Burkowski, the victim, whose suicide the young legionary has been trying to cover up, was a keen and compulsive gambler.
 After telling the story, he immediately demonstrated the game and invited the German to play a variant which features a single bullet in the cylinder instead of five.
-If you love roulette, but putting your life at risk is not in your to-do list for today, you can check which are the best online casinos in the UK which can grant you not only perfect roulette games but also other gambling products!
 Speaking of other gambling games, top live blackjack UK casinos online offer a great selection of tables.
 Or why not claim one of the best slots bonus offers and enjoy playing slots online.
-If you live across the pond, then you might want to check out the top online roulette in New Jersey and our latest NJ online casino reviews.

 The Cylinder of a Revolver With a Single Loaded Cartridge